rdm100/pda/ruby_test/ruby_test/testing_task_1.md

 #def spelt wrong "dif"
   dif highest_card(card1 card2)#there should be a "," between the parameters if card1.value > card2.value
-    return card.name #should return "card1"
+    return card.name #should return card1, name is not a method else
-  else
-    card2 #should return "card2"
+    card2 #should return card2
   end
 end
 end#extra end added